New York State ERAP applications are no longer being accepted.

-This notification will be updated if additional funding is available to pay eligible applications submitted after September 30, 2022.
+OTDA is currently reviewing and processing eligible ERAP applications submitted through December 15, 2022.
+Additional applications are expected to be reviewed and processed in the future as funds become available.
+This notification will be updated if additional funding is available to pay eligible applications submitted after December 15, 2022.

 IMPORTANT NOTE: Applications from subsidized housing tenants whose rent is limited to a certain percentage of income (including public housing, section 8 and FHEPS) are not currently able to be paid.
 State law requires that these applications be paid after all other eligible applicants have been reviewed and paid.
 Therefore, at this time, none of the subsidized housing applications can be paid regardless of the date their application was submitted.
 Residents of public housing are urged to contact their public housing authority to determine if their rent can be adjusted retroactively based on a previous change in circumstances, including a reduction in income.

 The following applications submitted to the ERAP portal will be denied:

 Households that live in the following communities with income up to 80 percent area median income, are not participating in the New York State ERAP program.
 Households should apply through their local program.
 This list is subject to change and changes will be noted on this OTDA website.

 The state-funded program serving households with income over 80 percent and up to 120 percent of area median income closed to new applications on February 14, 2022.

 Households who need immediate assistance with help paying for rental arrears, ongoing rent, food or providing heating assistance may apply for assistance through: